oren/oren.github.io/articles/set-org-direction/README.md

 <!-- numbers -->

-# How to set the direction of your organization
+# How to set the direction of an organization

 This is a summary of the book [Product Roadmap Relaunched](https://www.amazon.com/Product-Roadmaps-Relaunched-Direction-Uncertainty/dp/149197172X).